allisonh328/web-softwaretools-plain/report/Background.md

 # Features

 Here is a list of all features that our team members have thought of.
-You will only find a short description of the feature here, for a more detailed explaination, please click on the feature that you wish to review.
+You will only find a short description of the feature here, for a more detailed explaination, please click on the feature that you wish to view.

 <div align="center">
 <p>&nbsp;</p>